datoptron/datoptron-website/_pages/index.md

         <div class="row">
           <div class="item col-xl-4 col-lg-4 col-md-6"> <span class="number">01</span>
             <h3>Data Transformation</h3>
-            <p>Analyzing information requires structured and accessible data for best results.
-Data transformation enables organizations to alter the structure and format of raw data as needed.
-Learn how your enterprise can transform its data to perform analytics efficiently.</p>
+            <p>Analysing information requires structured and accessible data for best results.
+Data transformation enables organisations to alter the structure and format of raw data as needed.
+Learn how your enterprise can transform its data to a semantic web format.</p>
           </div>
           <div class="item col-xl-4 col-lg-4 col-md-6"><span class="number">02</span>
             <h3>Linked Data Integration</h3>
-            <p>With many years of experience in linked data integration, we are able to semantically link and fuse your data.
-We use all leading technologies with a particular focus across the semantic web stack, elasticsearch and much more to develop the best software.</p>
+            <p>Leveraging many years of experience in machine learning, we can semantically link your data.
+We use NLP techniques to automatically link and enrich  your data with trusted external web resources.
+We validate the results using a human-in-the-loop approach.</p>
           </div>
           <div class="item col-xl-4 col-lg-4 col-md-6"><span class="number">03</span>
-            <h3>Linked Data Publication</h3>
+            <h3>Linked Data Publication and Consumption</h3>
-            <p>Analyzing information requires structured and accessible data for best results.
-Data transformation enables organizations to alter the structure and format of raw data as needed.
-Learn how your enterprise can transform its data to perform analytics efficiently.</p>
+            <p>How can data be published as Linked Data?
+What kind of actions have to be taken in order to transform data according to Berners-Lee’s four principles?
+Datoptron introduces basics procedures of this transformation process. </p>
           </div>
           <div class="item col-xl-4 col-lg-4 col-md-6"> <span class="number">04</span>
             <h3>Platform Development</h3>
-            <p>We use taxonomies, thesauri, controlled vocabularies, and ontologies to manage your data.
-Do you want to boost the discoverability of your vast amounts of data?
-Do you want to enhance access to the right information?
-Is the ever-growing amount of data in your company getting out of hand?</p>
+            <p>Our platform development expertise will cover all your needs.
+User-friendly interfaces - newest javascript frameworks - triple stores and graph databases - solid login - semantic indexing - SPARQL queries - APIs</p>
           </div>
           <div class="item col-xl-4 col-lg-4 col-md-6"> <span class="number">05</span>
-            <h3>User Engagement</h3>
+            <h3>User Validation & Engagement</h3>
-            <p>Efficient semantic assets as in data structures provide clear contextual meaning.
-That properly validate your data.
-That gives structure to your data and promote search and retrieval.
-That integrates data and information stored in various formats and different silos.</p>
+            <p>Checking, Validating and Improving are essential services for ensuring high quality data.
+We organise Crowdsourcing campaigns to validate and imrove data.
+Humans are becoming part of the machine learning process where annotated data is created and be available to train networks.  </p>
           </div>
           <div class="item col-xl-4 col-lg-4 col-md-6"> <span class="number">06</span>
             <h3>Use of Standards and Vocabularies</h3>
-            <p>How can data be published as Linked Data?
-What kind of actions have to be taken in order to transform data according to Berners-Lee’s four principles?
-Datoptron introduces basics procedures of this transformation process.</p>
+            <p>We use taxonomies, thesauri, controlled vocabularies, and ontologies to manage your data.
+We use technologies such as SKOS, RDF, OWL, SACL, SCEX, and vocabularies such as DC, DCAT-AP, Core Vocabularies, EDM</p>

           </div>
         </div>
       </div>